wantedly/frolint/packages/eslint-plugin-wantedly/docs/rules/nexus-enum-values-description.md

-# Enforce the each of the enum members has description (`wantedly/nexus-enum-values-description`)
+# Enforce each of the enum members has description (`wantedly/nexus-enum-values-description`)

 ## Rule Details